 Preheat the oven to 180C/350F/Gas 4.
-Grease and flour a 7in/18cm round cake tin.
+Grease and base line a 7in/18cm round cake tin.

-Beat the sugar and butter together until creamy.
-Add the eggs one by one, mixing well after each addition.
-Sift in the flour, add the baking powder, orange zest, milk and orange extract, and beat again to get a smooth batter.
-Tip into the tin, level the top, then bake for 30-35 minutes or until golden and firm to touch, and a skewer inserted in the middle comes out clean.
-To make the drizzle, mix the orange juice and sugar together.
-Pour the drizzle all over the sponge while it is hot and then sprinkle the orange zest on the top.
-Leave to cool completely.

-59† One jar home-made Lemon Curd, near 1lb size

-60† One jar home-made Marmalade, near 1lb size

-61† One jar home-made Jam, near 1lb size

-62† One jar home-made Chutney, near 1lb size

-63† One jar home-made Relish, near 1lb size

-64 One ramekin of home-made Pate

-Four Free Range Eggs, uniform in colour, shape and size displayed on a saucer

-One 75cl bottle of White Wine, made with Fruit, Flowers or Vegetables.
+Put the butter, sugar, flour, baking powder and eggs into a mixing bowl and beat well for about 2 minutes until thoroughly blended.
+Add the pecans and sultanas and mix them in.
+Spoon half the mixture into the prepared tin, then spread the grated apple mixture in an even layer on top.
+Spread the remaining cake mixture on top, level the surface, then sprinkle generously with soft sugar and chopped pecans.
+Bake for 1 hour or until the cake is well risen and golden brown.
+Leave to cool, remove paper, dust with icing sugar, and finish cooling on a rack

+- 59† One jar home-made Lemon Curd, near 1lb size - 60† One jar home-made Marmalade, near 1lb size - 61† One jar home-made Jam, near 1lb size - 62† One jar home-made Chutney, near 1lb size - 63† One jar home-made Relish, near 1lb size - 64 One ramekin of home-made Pate - Four Free Range Eggs, uniform in colour, shape and size displayed on a saucer - One 75cl bottle of White Wine, made with Fruit, Flowers or Vegetables.
 Shown in a clear wine bottle

-† Jars, bottles and lids must be plain and free from trademarks.
+[†] Jars, bottles and lids must be plain and free from trademarks.